By PublisherLast Updated June 16, 2022

 It's common for people in this area to begin their careers as administrative assistants before advancing to higher positions like office manager or administrative supervisor.
 Along the way, many Canadians who perform this type of work earn good salaries.
-For example, the median annual pay for administrative officers is about $44,900.
-For executive assistants, it is about $51,200.
-But the highest earners in both types of positions make over $69,700.***
+For example, the median hourly pay for administrative officers is about $26.44.
+For executive assistants, it is approximately $30.00.
+But the highest earners in both types of positions make over $40.00 per hour.

 3. Accounting and Financial Administration

-All successful organizations understand that achieving a healthy bottom line while staying in compliance with industry or government regulations requires qualified financial professionals.
-From analyzing finances to processing taxes and payroll to collecting or receiving payments, the work is often critical.
+All successful organizations understand that achieving a healthy bottom line while complying with industry or government regulations requires qualified financial professionals.
+The work is often critical, from analyzing finances to processing taxes and payroll to collecting or receiving payments.
+Without good accounting services, a growing business can quickly stall or even fail.
 As a result, the pay in this field is frequently quite attractive.
-Take a look at these median salaries in Canada, as well as what the top earners make:
+Take a look at these median hourly wages in Canada, as well as what the top earners make:

 This is easily one of the most fascinating and high-energy areas of business.
-Event planners get to help put together special shows, celebrations, conferences, and other fun or important happenings.
+Event planners help put together special shows, celebrations, conferences, and other fun or important happenings.
 It's a field that allows you to channel your creativity and penchant for organization into an activity that's often well rewarded.
-The median yearly income for a full-time event planner in Canada is about $44,700, with some event pros earning more than $66,500.***
+The median hourly income for a full-time event planner in Canada is about $23.00, with some event pros earning more than $38.08 an hour.

 5. Marketing and Business Development

-When it comes to fun and popular vocational paths, it's hard to beat marketing.
-You get to help determine what potential clients or customers want or need and then come up with creative ways to promote, distribute, or sell it.
-From brainstorming and strategizing to production and execution, the daily work of marketers can be very energizing.
+It's hard to beat marketing when it comes to fun and popular vocational paths.
+You get to help determine what potential clients or customers want or need and then develop creative ways to promote, distribute, or sell it.
+From brainstorming and strategizing to production and execution, marketers' daily work can be very energizing.

 What you can earn is equally compelling.
-For instance, the median salary for Canadian marketing and advertising managers is almost $80,000, with some making over $130,000.***
+For instance, the median hourly wage for Canadian marketing and advertising managers is almost $43.27, with some making over $67.31 per hour.

-Plus, like in other areas of business, you have the option of specializing in the specific occupation or industry you like best.
-So, for example, if you're really into fashion, then you might consider training in fashion merchandising.
+Plus, like in other business areas, you have the option of specializing in the specific occupation or industry you like best.
+So, for example, if you're really into fashion, you might consider training in fashion merchandising.
 Other examples include areas like sales, public relations, and Internet marketing.

 Many business travellers call Canada home.
 But this sector goes way beyond that particular niche.
-Tourism professionals understand that the potential market for travel services encompasses nearly everyone in the country as well as much of the rest of the world.
-So helping individuals or groups have memorable experiences in new locations is a big industry with good-paying vocations.
-The median annual wage of full-time travel counsellors in Canada is about $35,000.
-Yet some of them earn over $54,300.***
+Tourism professionals understand that the potential market for travel services encompasses nearly everyone in the country and much of the rest of the world.
+So, helping individuals or groups have memorable experiences in new locations is a big industry with good-paying vocations.
+The median wage of full-time travel agents and counsellors in Canada is about $20.00 per hour.
+And some of them earn over $28.85.

 But the same can be said about helping tourist attraction operators or even whole communities or governments strategize ways to promote their offerings effectively to potential travellers.
-Canadians who specialize in tourism development or consultation can earn a median salary of about $63,480 or up to $109,000 or more.***
+Canadians who specialize in tourism development or consultation can earn a median hourly wage of about $34.62 or up to $59.50 or more.